Welcome Class of 2020!

 HIP is comprised of four main projects:

-- Direct representation of asylum seekers and refugees from across the Middle East through the International Refugee Assistance Project (IRAP);
+- International Refugee Assistance Project (IRAP): Direct representation of asylum seekers and refugees from across the Middle East through the International Refugee Assistance Project;

-- Direct representation of individuals in deportation proceedings through our Removal Defense Project (RDP);
+- Removal Defense Project (RDP): Direct representation of individuals in deportation proceedings through our Removal Defense Project;

-- Immigration Services for clients who seek adjustment of status, family derivative claims (ISP), and other follow-up immigration services; and
+- Immigration Services Project (ISP): Immigration Services for clients who seek adjustment of status, family derivative claims, and other follow-up immigration services; and

 In addition to these student practice opportunities, HIP is committed to being a resource for HLS students interested in immigration policies and the rights of noncitizens in the United States, as well as global issues affecting refugees and asylum-seekers worldwide.
 HIP hosts a number of events and trainings for students throughout the school year, including speakers, career and academic advising, and direct action-campaigns.